-In this rolling set of tips, I am sharing tips and tricks to use OCR in Adobe Acrobat.
+In this rolling set of tips, I am sharing best practices and tricks to recognize text in PDF files using OCR in Adobe Document Cloud solutions.

 - First tip has to be about the wonder called OCR!
 You can make your scanned images searchable by running OCR on them.
 Also, you can extract text from ‘image PDFs’ by doing so.